AdobeDocs/audience-manager.es-ES/help/using/features/segments/retrieve-segment-metadata.md

 ---
-description: Cuando el Audience Manager envía información de segmentos a un socio de datos, identifica estos objetos con ID numéricos.
+description: Cuando Audience Manager envía información de segmentos a un socio de datos, identifica estos objetos con ID numéricos.
 Como socio de datos, cuando comparte esta información con sus clientes (o trabaja con ellos mismos), un nombre y una descripción reales proporcionan una mejor experiencia a los clientes en informes, paneles u otras interfaces de usuario (IU).
 Los socios de datos pueden poner estos nombres descriptivos a disposición de sus clientes mediante los métodos manuales o automatizados descritos en esta sección.
 seo-description: When Audience Manager sends segment information to a data partner, it identifies these objects with numeric IDs.
 As a data partner, when you share this information with your customers (or work with it yourself), an actual name and description provide a better experience for customers in reports, dashboards, or other user interfaces (UI).
 Data partners can make these friendly names available to their customers with either the manual or automated methods described in this section.
 seo-title: Retrieving Segment Metadata
 solution: Audience Manager